Quick Answer

 5. Pre-Production to Mass Production

-If your product passes rigorous testing and validation, you’ve got the green light to transition from pre-production to mass production.
-In this step, you’ll:
+Once your product passes testing and validation, you’re ready to transition from pre-production to mass production.
+This includes:

 Once we finished the design for the 10X Genomics project, we began the validation process.
 We created a full-scale appearance model to test fitment, finish, mechanical functionality, and the overall look and feel before moving forward with mass production.